Medcards.org

 Under current Alabama law, possession of marijuana is illegal.
 Possession of any amount of marijuana for personal use is considered a misdemeanor.
 The penalties for marijuana possession can vary depending on the amount of marijuana involved and whether it is a first offense or a subsequent offense.
 Possession of marijuana for personal use is punishable by up to one year in jail and a fine of up to $6,000.

 Cultivation of marijuana is illegal in Alabama.
-Growing marijuana plants, whether for personal use or for distribution, is considered a felony offense.
-The penalties for marijuana cultivation can vary depending on the number of plants involved and whether it is a first offense or a subsequent offense.
-Cultivation of marijuana is punishable by imprisonment for a period of one to ten years, along with fines ranging from $15,000 to $60,000.
+Growing marijuana plants, whether for personal use or distribution, is classified as a Class B felony.
+Penalties include imprisonment for 2 to 20 years and fines of up to $30,000.
+The severity of the sentence may depend on factors such as the number of plants involved and whether it is a first or subsequent offense.

 The penalties for marijuana-related offenses in Alabama can be severe.
 In addition to the penalties mentioned for possession and cultivation, the sale, distribution, or trafficking of marijuana is also illegal.
 The penalties for these offenses can range from imprisonment for a period of two to 99 years, along with fines ranging from $25,000 to $1 million.
 It is important to note that these penalties can vary depending on the specific circumstances of the offense.